Lial Retreat Center, Whitehouse

 Silent Directed Retreat

-Directed retreats offer a special time to go apart and listen, to draw close to God and be refreshed within.
+Directed retreats offer a special time to go apart and listen, to draw close to God and be refreshed in your inner spirit.
 Time is provided to meet individually with a retreat director for about an hour daily and to engage in a daily pattern of prayer, listening, contemplation and solitude, walking, journaling and resting in God.
-To simply be with God can be a transforming experience and may be especially helpful when one is experiencing growth in prayer, engaging in discernment, facing transition, or coping with loss of any kind.
-The cost of the retreat is $455 which includes retreat direction, private room and meals.
+Meals are taken in silence or with soft music in the background.
+The important thing is to be alone with God in a spirit of silence and simplicity.
+Retreatants learn more and more how to listen interiorly and discern the voice and the movement of God in their lives, believing that the true Director is the Holy Spirit.
+The cost of the retreat is $290 which covers retreat direction, private bedroom and meals.

 Our Lady of the Pines Retreat Center, Fremont